GeriLife/caregiving/deployment.md

 This section is a work-in-progress and outlines issues that arise during or relate to deployment.
 The main assumption is that we are deploying to [Dokku PaaS](https://dokku.com).

-## Configure initial app and database
+## Configure initial app and domain

 Configure the initial Dokku app and database with the following commands.